SPatchGAN: A Statistical Feature Based Discriminator for Unsupervised Image-to-Image Translation: Related Work

 Some recent works \cite{DBLP:conf/eccv/HuangLBK18, DBLP:conf/icml/AlmahairiRSBC18, DBLP:journals/ijcv/LeeTMHLSY20} further consider the problem of generating multiple output images for a given source image.
 MUNIT \cite{DBLP:conf/eccv/HuangLBK18} supports multimodality by encoding the source image into a content code and a style code.
-Council-GAN \cite{DBLP:conf/cvpr/NizanT20} and ACL-GAN \cite{DBLP:conf/eccv/ZhaoWD20} have further enhanced this framework.
-Council-GAN \cite{DBLP:conf/cvpr/NizanT20} considers distribution matching among multiple generators, while ACL-GAN \cite{DBLP:conf/eccv/ZhaoWD20} considers distribution matching between the cycle output and the identity mapping output.
+Council-GAN \cite{DBLP:conf/cvpr/NizanT20} further considers distribution matching among multiple generators, while ACL-GAN \cite{DBLP:conf/eccv/ZhaoWD20} considers distribution matching between the cycle output and the identity mapping output.
 The multimodal frameworks are usually more complicated than the unimodal frameworks, \eg, MUNIT requires the reconstruction of the image from the content and style codes, and the reconstruction of the codes from the image.
-In this paper we focus on the unimodal case for simplicity, but we also compare our results to the the state-of-the-art multimodal methods.
+In this paper we mainly focus on the unimodal case for simplicity, but we also compare our results to the the state-of-the-art multimodal methods.
+The applicability of our method in multimodal translation is studied in the supplementary materials.